Germany in the Eurovision Song Contest 2015: Final

+Ratings

+Promotion

+Ann Sophie made several appearances across Europe to specifically promote "Black Smoke" as the German Eurovision entry.
+On 18 April, Ann Sophie performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Edsilia Rombley.
+On 26 April, Ann Sophie performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 As a member of the "Big Five", Germany automatically qualified to compete in the final on 23 May 2015.
 In addition to their participation in the final, Germany was also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 26 January 2015, Germany was assigned to broadcast and vote in the second semi-final on 21 May 2015.

-In Germany, the semi-finals were broadcast on EinsFestival and Phoenix and the final was broadcast on Das Erste with commentary by Peter Urban.
-The German broadcaster also broadcast the three shows with sign language performers for the hearing impaired on EinsPlus.
-The German spokesperson, who announced the German votes during the final, was Barbara Schöneberger.
+In Germany, the two semi-finals were broadcast on EinsFestival and Phoenix, and the final was broadcast on Das Erste.
+All broadcasts featured commentary by Peter Urban.
+ARD also broadcast the three shows with sign language performers for the hearing impaired on EinsPlus.
+The final was watched by 8.09 million viewers in Germany, which meant a market share of 33.8 per cent.
+NDR appointed Barbara Schöneberger as its spokesperson to announced the top 12-point score awarded by Germany.